Nodnarboen/k8s-workshop/labs/lab2/README.md

 https://www.dynatrace.com/support/help/technology-support/cloud-platforms/google-cloud-platform/google-kubernetes-engine/deploy-oneagent-on-google-kubernetes-engine-clusters/

-Please make sure use the following as we are using Containerd + GKE:
+Please make sure to use the following for the cr.yaml as we are using Containerd + GKE:

 ``` bash
   env: